BradyG318/BigHappyFunnyGoggles/README.md

 # BigScaryStalkerGlasses
-tbh, we may need a slightly more marketable name
+tbh, we may need a slightly more marketable name - changed it!